Novartis/railroadtracks/doc/installation.rst

 .. code-block:: bash

-   python -m railroadtracks.tests # for a detail of the tests, add "-v"
+   python -m unittest discover railroadtracks

 .. note-installation-slide-end

 .. note::

-   While the unit tests use a very small dataset included in the package (a viral genome), running the test can take a bit of disk space (for instance, at the time of writing STAR indexes take a rather large amount of space for an otherwise rather small genome).
+   While the unit tests use a very small dataset included in the package (a viral phage genome), running the test can take a bit of disk space (for instance, at the time of writing STAR indexes take a rather large amount of space for an otherwise rather small genome).